Ender's Game

+Plot

+War breaks out between humans and an insect-like alien race referred to as "buggers".
+The humans are able to repel the First and Second Invasions by narrow margins.
+Earth's space military force is the International Fleet (I.F.), which trains gifted children to become commanders at their orbiting Battle School.

-Andrew "Ender" Wiggin is born a "Third": a rare exception to Earth's two-child policy, allowed by the government due to the promise shown by his two older siblings.
-The eldest, Peter, is a highly intelligent sociopath who sadistically bullies Ender.
-His sister, Valentine, is more sympathetic towards him.
-The I.F. remove Ender's monitoring device when he is six years old, seemingly ending his chances of Battle School.
-He is bullied by a fellow student, Stilson, but Ender turns violent and attacks him.
-Unknown to Ender, Stilson later dies from his wounds.
-I.F.
+Andrew "Ender" Wiggin is born a "Third": a rare exception to Earth's two-child policy, allowed by the government due to the promise and high intellect displayed by his two older siblings.
+The eldest, Peter, is a sociopath who bullies Ender.
+His sister, Valentine, is deeply empathic.
+The I.F. removed Ender's monitoring device when he was six years old, seemingly ending his chances of Battle School.
+He is taunted and pushed around by his classmates, led by a school bully named Stilson.
+Ender viciously retaliates against Stilson.
+Ender is disturbed that he, through his actions, is becoming more like his brother Peter.
+Unbeknownst to Ender, Stilson later dies from his wounds.
 Colonel Hyrum Graff visits Ender after hearing about the fight.
 Ender attests that by showing superiority now, he has prevented future struggle.
 Graff offers him a place in the Battle School.

-Once at Battle School, Graff and the other leaders covertly work to keep Ender isolated from the other cadets.
-Ender finds solace in playing a simulated adventure game that involves killing a giant.
-The cadets participate in competitive war simulations in zero gravity, where Ender quickly masters the game with novel tactics.
-To further wear Ender down, he is promoted to command a new army composed of raw recruits, then pitted against multiple armies at once, but Ender's success continues.
-Ender's jealous ex-commander, Bonzo Madrid, draws him into a fight outside the simulation, and once again seeking to preemptively stop future conflicts Ender uses excessive force, and like Stilson before him Bonzo dies from his injuries.
+Once at Battle School, Graff and the other leaders covertly work to keep Ender isolated.
+Ender finds solace in playing a simulated adventure game that involves being killed by and eventually killing a giant.
+The cadets participate in competitive war simulations in zero gravity, where Ender quickly masters the competition with novel tactics.
+To further wear Ender down, he is promoted to command a new army composed of new recruits, then pitted against multiple armies at once, but Ender's success continues.
+Ender's jealous ex-commander, Bonzo Madrid, draws him into a fight outside the simulation, and once again seeking to preemptively stop future conflicts, Ender uses excessive force, and Bonzo dies from his injuries without Ender being notified.

 Meanwhile on Earth, Peter Wiggin uses a global communication system to post political essays under the pseudonym "Locke", hoping to establish himself as a respected orator and then as a powerful politician.
 Valentine, despite not trusting Peter, agrees to publish alongside him as "Demosthenes".
-Their essays are soon taken seriously by the government.
-Though Graff is told their true identities, he recommends that it be kept a secret, because their writings are politically useful.
+Their essays are soon taken seriously by the government and the people.